threefoldtech/web3gw/manual/src/rpc/tfgrid.md

 # TFgrid
-TFgrid is one of the clients that web3 proxy opens up.
+TFgrid is one of the clients that web3gw opens up.
 Below you can find the remote procedure calls it can handle.
 We use the json rpc 2.0 protocol.
-All possible json rpc request are shown below with the corresponding response that the web3 proxy will send back.
+All possible json rpc request are shown below with the corresponding response that the web3gw will send back.

 ## Remote Procedure Calls
 In this section you'll find the json rpc requests and responses of all the remote procedure calls.
 The fields params can contain text formated as <MODEL_*>.
 These represent json objects that are defined further down the document in section [Models](#models).